roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 ## Command Bar

-The area of a model-driven app that contains
+The area of a model-driven app that contains basic commands universally used by model driven apps.

 :::image type="content" source="../../developer/model-driven-apps/media/customization-account-grid-command-bar.png" alt-text="Layout for a Unified Interface app.":::